hazardous-sun/fafnir/README.md

 # Fafnir

-`fafnir` is a command-line utility for developers, written in Rust.
+`fafnir` is a command-line utility for developers (mostly myself), written in Rust.
 It provides a set of tools for managing Git repositories in bulk and collecting project source code.

 This project is a Rust-based migration of the original Bash scripts found in the [useful-scripts](https://github.com/hazardous-sun/useful-scripts) repository.
 The goal is to replace the original scripts with a more robust, performant, and cross-platform compatible tool.

+> [!NOTE]
-⚠️ **Note:** This is a work in progress, and not all scripts from the original repository have been migrated yet.
+> This is a work in progress, and not all scripts from the original repository have been migrated yet.

 ---